Omar-p/learning-notes/aws/aws.md

     - 2- domain Registrar: the company which is registering the domain on behalf of the registrant.
         - let you buy a domain for that it have a relationship with multiple TLD registries. .com .org .net
         - we have here two options:
-            - 1- company whcih work as registrar and dns hosting provider.
+            - 1- company which work as registrar and dns hosting provider.
             - 2- company which work as registrar only and u can choose any dns hosting provider.
         - dns hosting provider : operate dns name servers.
     - 3- TLD Registry: the company which manages the TLD.